AJ150398/The-Data-Identity/README.md

 INSTRUCTIONS TO RUN CODE FILE:

-The code file is a script written in Python (.py file) It requires a Python interpreter to run.
+The code file is a script written in Python (.py file).
+It requires a Python interpreter to run.

 PACKAGES USED: